zeropoolnetwork/sharded-storage-docs/article/main_v2.md

 the malicious nodes use MPC to compute proofs of data availability without storing all data.

 To build a random proof of random opening of the polynomial commitment, the prover should keep all the data.
-And other nodes cannot help him to compute this proof with MPC procedure.
+Other nodes cannot help him to compute this proof with the MPC procedure.

 ## Appendices